Henrymelendez/SpringMVCFilmCRUD/README.md

 ## Description

+The MVC Film CRUD Application project is our first group homework assignment.
+Three of us worked together to complete the following program.

-An Application allows a user to search for film records by an Id or keyword from a database.
-Additionally, a user may add, update, and delete films from a database.
+An Application that implements full web-based C.R.U.D functionality using Spring MVC and the DAO patter.
+The DAO implementation uses JDBC to persist and retrieve data.
+The user is able to search for film records by an film Id or a keyword (either from the title or film description) from a database.
+Additionally, a user may add, update, and delete films from a database and see those changes reflected immediately.